-The Island’s cities and towns are never too far from a dramatic view, with the capital city of Douglas boasting a 2 mile promenade with a backdrop of glorious sunrises and the iconic Tower of Refuge.
+The Island’s cities and towns are never too far from a dramatic view.
+The capital city of Douglas boasts a 2 mile promenade of Victorian hotels, trendy apartments and restaurants against a backdrop of glorious sunrises and the iconic Tower of Refuge.
 It’s easy to move from urban landscape to the middle of nowhere in a short journey, offering the best of both worlds for the Island’s residents.

 Dark, starry skies

-The Isle of Man has an incredible 26 British Isles Dark Sky discovery sites with the greatest concentration of Darky Sky sites in the British Isles.
+The Isle of Man has an incredible 26 Dark Sky Discovery Sites with the greatest concentration of Dark Sky sites in the British Isles.
 If you’re lucky you may also spot the Northern Lights!
 A clear view of the northern horizon from the Island’s north east coast has revealed fantastic displays of this fascinating phenomenon.

 Walking around the Isle of Man

-Due to its variation of landscape, the Island is a walkers’ paradise, with over 272km of public footpaths scattered throughout the country.
+Due to its variation of landscape, the Island is a walkers’ paradise, with over 169 miles of public footpaths across the Island.

 Visitors have come from all over the world to travel the Raad Ny Foillan (English: ‘Way of the Gull’), a 102 mile coastal path skirting the Manx coastline.
 This walk can be done by experienced hikers in 5 days, but is broken up into 12 sections for easily digestible weekend treks.